Got a minute to help? take our quick website survey >

-Explains the rights that you have if you are sectioned and detained in hospital under the Mental Health Act 1983.
+Explains your rights if you're sectioned and detained in hospital under the Mental Health Act 1983.

 cqc.org.uk